 Dating apps can seem super intuitive and easy to use and while setup is straightforward, best practices are still a struggle with folks attempting to position themselves for partners.
 A few photos and limited character bios is all that users have to tell their story making online dating a rather complicated affair.

-When it comes to profiles of single, divorced parents on dating apps, one of the most commonly asked questions is whether to mention kids in one’s profiles and whether or not to include photos with your kids.
-There are many reasons why someone might choose to omit important details or leave profiles rather ambiguous but it’s these small details that can greatly affect how others decipher profiles.
+When it comes to profiles of single, divorced parents on dating apps, one of the most commonly asked questions is whether to mention kids in one’s profiles and whether to include photos of your kids.
+There are many reasons why someone might choose to omit important details or leave profiles rather ambiguous, but it’s these small details that can greatly affect how others decipher profiles.

 When it comes to privacy on dating apps, many users take a cautious approach to displaying information about their lives, routines, jobs – safety is an important issue that should not go ignored.
 Catfishing, identity theft and desire to keep one’s private life well private, are all reasons for limiting the information you display about yourself, your life and your children.

-Why Parents Omit Information About Their Kids On Their Dating Profile
+Why Parents Omit Info, Lie About Their Kids On Their Dating Profile

 If you are hoping to hide your kids and then bring up this new piece of information several dates in, it can cause distrust and heartbreak.
 Be upfront and filter out folks right off the bat.
 Don’t waste your time playing games – you are a parent, your time is precious and you deserve someone who appreciates you for who you are.